QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	This function can be used to obtain the loads at the bottom of the tower.
 The main purpose of this is to be used in conjunction with the :code:`setTurbinePosition_at_num()` function for force/position cosimilation with a hydrodynamics solver that is modeling the floater.

 :code:`void getTurbineOperation_at_num(double *vars, int num = 0)`
-	This function returns typically useful turbine operational parameters of the selected turbine (argument *num*).
+	This function returns useful turbine operational parameters from the selected turbine (argument *num*).
+Typically, this data is used to feed the logic of a supervisory wind turbine controller.
 The data is returned in the array *vars* which has the following content:

 	* vars[0] = rotational speed [rad/s]
 	* vars[1] = power [W]